tuva-health/docs/docs/data-model/data-marts/cms-readmissions.md

 ## Encounter Augmented

-### Description
 A table detailing all encounters with extra information related to the encoutner, and flags for infromation that might readmission affect the readmission calculations.

-### Mapping Guidelines
-Once your data is mapped to core you can run the readmissions mart automatically.

-### Data Dictionary

 <JsonDataTable  jsonPath="nodes.model\.readmissions\.readmissions__encounter_augmented.columns"  />